 Growing up, I had to handle difficulties that caused me to veer off course from what might be called a normal childhood.
 In doing so, I missed avenues usually laid before us as we mature.

 In later years, I found myself crippled by a need to understand experiences I had undergone and the people who were part of them.
-I wanted to identify wrong turns I had taken – and why – so I could detour if I began turning toward the familiar again.
+I wanted to identify wrong turns I had taken – and why I had taken them – so I could detour if I began turning toward those familiar directions again.
 Moving forward, I wanted to find avenues that would make both the journey positive and rewarding.

 But it’s hard to find anything in the dark.
 I needed clarity.